The Average Lifespan Of Household Appliances

 How Long Do Home Appliances Last?

 Just how long your appliance will last will depend on how well you take care of it, how much you use it, and the brand, make and model you choose.
+Many homeowners take the lifespan of appliances, as well as the cost of gas vs. electric, into account when making their purchase.
 While you’ll need to consider all these factors, there’s an average amount of years each home appliance lasts.

 Here’s how long you can expect these common home appliances to last before needing to be replaced.